GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2.36 =
+* Switches to Softone SKU for product SKUs, maps CODE to barcode, and links upsells via MTRL.

 = 2.2.35 =
 * Uses Softone CODE as SKU and BARCODE for WooCommerce GTIN field.